Assign eDiscovery permissions in Exchange Online

 Estimated time to complete: 1 minute.

 You need to be assigned permissions before you can perform this procedure or procedures.
-To see what permissions you need, see the "Role groups" entry in the Role Management Permissions topic.
+To see what permissions you need, see the "Role assignments" entry in the Feature permissions in Exchange Online topic.

 By default, the Discovery Management role group doesn't contain any members.
 Administrators with the Organization Management role are also unable to create or manage discovery searches without being added to the Discovery Management role group.